 Examples include wheel alignment or coding/programming of the DXC, SZL module, switch unit, clock spring, etc.

 An incorrectly calibrated sensor may trigger DSC and other warning lamps.
 In most cases, it is not necessary to replace the steering angle sensor.

 If calibrating the steering angle sensor doesn't fix your problem, follow this guide to learn how to troubleshoot and clean the steering angle sensor on a BMW.

 The steps to calibrate the BMW steering angle sensor are the same for any BMW, including E46, E90, E39, E60, E65, X3, X5, or any other models.

 You must verify the scanner that you will be using supports your particular BMW.
 Even though these scanners are designed for BMW, they may not support cover all models.
 Read this article to learn more about the best BMW scan tools.

 In BMW terms, the steering angle sensor is called the LWS module.
-If you have worked on the steering column switch, clock spring, or have problems with traction control, stability control, you may need to calibrate the steering angle sensor.
+If you have worked on the steering column switch, clock spring, traction control problems, and stability control, you may need to calibrate the steering angle sensor.

 - Check front wheel alignment before carrying calibration.
-Many auto mechanics and repair shops offer free front wheel alignment check.
+Many auto mechanics and repair shops offer free front wheel alignment checks.

-- Turn the steering wheel to center, with front wheels pointing forward.
+- Turn the steering wheel to the center, with front wheels pointing forward.

 - Perform steering sensor alignment/calibration